sparkfun/SparkFun_Qwiic_Pulsed_Radar_Sensor_XM125/docs/hardware_overview.md

         * Flash: 128kB
         * RAM: 68kB

+For users using the XM125 module to detect objects through a material (especially for those placing the board in an enclosure), you may want to check out [Acconeer's Hardware and Physical Integration Guideline PCR Sensors A111 & A121 User Guide](../assets/component_documentation/Hardware-integration-guideline.pdf).

+<div style="text-align: center"><a href="../assets/component_documentation/Hardware-integration-guideline.pdf" class="md-button">Acconeer's Hardware and Physical Integration Guideline PCR Sensors A111 & A121 User Guide</a></div>

 !!! note
     Due to the higher frequencies, pulsed coherent radar sensors may be regulated in certain countries.
 Be sure to check local regulations before use.